xapian/xapian-docsprint/howtos/range_queries.rst

 The :xapian-class:`DateRangeProcessor` is working on value slot 2, with an "epoch" of 1860 (so two digit years will be considered as starting at 1860 and going forward as far 1959).
-The second parameter is whether it should prefer US style dates or not; since we're looking at US states, we've gone for US dates.
+The second parameter specifies flags;
+since we're looking at US states, we've gone for setting the flag which resolves ambiguous cases as US-format dates.
 The :xapian-class:`NumberRangeProcessor` is as we saw before, which means that it can't cope with two digit years.

 This enables us to search for any state that talks about the Spanish in its description: